3dik/keymenu/README.md

 ## Keymap Format

-The keymap must be a [UTF-8 ( or UTF-16 or UTF-32 )](https://docs.python.org/3/library/json.html#character-encodings) encoded [JSON](https://tools.ietf.org/html/rfc8259) object with the structure noted below.
+The keymap must be a [UTF-8 ( or UTF-16 or UTF-32 )](https://docs.python.org/3/library/json.html#character-encodings) encoded [JSON](https://tools.ietf.org/html/rfc8259) object with the structure described below.
 Note, that words which have a special meaning in JSON context are emphasized ( e.g. *object* ).

 The root structure must be an *object*.
 Its *members* represent the list entries.
 The *name* of each list entry specifies the key the user has to press to select this entry.
 This *name* must be unique and have the length 1.
 All UTF-8 characters are allowed, except the ASCII escape character ( hexadecimal: 1B ).
 It is up to the user to set characters which can be sent through the terminal.
 The *value* of each entry must be an *object* again, which must/may contain the following *members*: